DWalz/elite-companion-electron/README.md

 ## Build

-To build the app, build the typescript application with
+To build the app, build the typescript module with
 ```sh
 npm build
 ```